Tips to avoid scams

 - Spam refers to emails, SMS texts from an individual, or a company, that you didn’t ask to receive.
 It’s the junk mail that you get, advertising products or services you don’t want.

-- Most spam is annoying, but harmless.
-However, it can also be malicious — spam can be sent with the intention of gaining access to your personal or financial details.
-This is called phishing
+- Most spam is annoying, but harmless advertising.
+However, it in some instances it can be malicious.
+Spam can be sent with the intention of gaining access to your personal or financial details.
+This is called phishing.

-- Learn more about New Zealand spam law
+- The Department of Internal Affairs website has information on laws around spam in NZ.
+Learn more about New Zealand spam law

 How to avoid spam

-To avoid getting spam in your inbox, you can flag spam.
+To avoid getting spam in your inbox, you can flag it as spam.
 Flagging spam tells your email account to send this type of email to your spam inbox.